TW - racism, potential shattering of parental illusions

 So actually really fucking different from the Steiner school version, in that -

-Tune in next time when you’ll hear Rudolph Steiner say, “We must not be afraid to talk to the children about Atlantis.
-We should not omit that…“ (Rudolph Steiner, Practical Advice for Teachers).
+Tune in next time when you’ll hear Rudolf Steiner say, “We must not be afraid to talk to the children about Atlantis.
+We should not omit that…“ (Rudolf Steiner, Practical Advice for Teachers).

 Rudolph Steiner's drawing of the Atlantis location